Chuggaaconroy: History (2008–present)

 Rosales-Birou's channel grew in popularity as his gameplay videos were often recommended on YouTube's suggestions, and he has since become a Let's Play creator on YouTube as a full-time job; in 2014 The Atlantic cited Rosales-Birou as an example of a Let's Player making a living off of gaming videos.
-On his primary YouTube channel, Rosales-Birou has produced 50 solo Let's Play series of games primarily exclusive to Nintendo systems, such as EarthBound, Paper Mario: The Thousand-Year Door, Pikmin, Super Mario Galaxy, (Note: Called Super Luigi Galaxy due to him playing the game in the Luigi portion (accessed by collecting 120 Power Stars).)
+On his primary YouTube channel, Rosales-Birou has produced over 50 solo Let's Play series of games primarily exclusive to Nintendo systems, such as EarthBound, Paper Mario: The Thousand-Year Door, Pikmin, Super Mario Galaxy, (Note: Called Super Luigi Galaxy due to him playing the game in the Luigi portion (accessed by collecting 120 Power Stars).)
 The Legend of Zelda: Majora's Mask, Pokémon Emerald, Super Paper Mario, Super Mario 64 DS, Animal Crossing: New Leaf, Xenoblade Chronicles, and Splatoon.

 In 2018, Rosales-Birou remade his EarthBound Let's Play series on the tenth anniversary of his YouTube channel's formation, going into detail on previously undiscussed trivia and knowledge surrounding the game.
 He had previously expressed interest in remaking the series, feeling that he "could have done such a better job now."
 In June 2021, several of Rosales-Birou’s EarthBound videos were content ID-claimed and subsequently blocked worldwide by Sony, due to the company owning the distribution rights to the soundtrack of the Mother series, but were later restored with help from The Completionist.

-In 2021, Rosales-Birou's Let's Play series on Xenoblade Chronicles 2 coincided with the announcement of characters Pyra and Mythra as DLC fighters in Super Smash Bros.
-Ultimate, marking the second time a Xenoblade character was announced for Super Smash Bros. during his concurrent Let's Play videos on the series (he had been Let's Playing Xenoblade Chronicles when Shulk was announced as a fighter for Super Smash Bros. for Nintendo 3DS and Wii U).
+The timeframes for Rosales-Birou's Let's Play series for Xenoblade Chronicles and Xenoblade Chronicles 2 each coincided with the announcements of Xenoblade series characters as playable fighters in the Super Smash Bros. series; those being Shulk in Super Smash Bros. for Nintendo 3DS / Wii U, and Pyra & Mythra in Super Smash Bros.
+Ultimate as paid DLC.